seanoc5/fusion-reaction/README.md

 `App.test.js` fails at the moment.
 It is a default/template reach component test, and I changed the "app" content which broke the test.
 I've left it broken out of laziness, but also to show what a broken test displays (FYI).

+If you use `jest`'s default testing approach, it will watch for changes in test files, and automatically run test files (I am still learning about this).

+I use webstorm (trial) for builtin react/jest code completion, and javascript debugging.

+There is currently nothing useful `React`-wise, but if you are curious, you could do something like:
+`npm start` or
+`yarn start`

 ## TODO

+- Add setup/automation to "push" changes to a managed javascript stage/blob in fusion (thanks Erik)
+  - this could avoid copy-paste of 'finished' javascript from IDE into Admin-UI
+  - might also help promote more automated testing against a live fusion node (TBD)
 - Flesh out more pipeline ojbects, including mock response, context,... object.
 - implement more of the mock methods in the current mock opbject (Response, PipelineDocument...)
 - look at possibility of leveraging nashorn or graalvm to allow JS to access Java classes